Early Entry Kindergarten

 - July 15 (Monday)

 Testing will take place at the DVUSD District Office, 20402 N. 15th Avenue, Phoenix, Arizona 85027.
 Please allow 1 ½ hours for the testing.
 The testing is individually administered by early education teachers.
 Due to FERPA laws, the results of the test CANNOT be released via phone.
 Test results will be e-mailed within two weeks of the test date.
-All results are final.
+All results are final and retesting is not permitted.
 Parents can then enroll their child into kindergarten by presenting the acceptance letter, stating the student has passed the Kindergarten Readiness Test to the home school registrar.
 Your testing date will be assigned after submitting the required documentation.

 No age-exceptions will be granted after the start of the first day of the school year, unless unique circumstances exist with children transferring from another school, state or country.
 In these unique circumstances, all rules and procedures described above will be followed.
 No screenings from other schools will be accepted.